mpg/py-parsegen/Readme.txt

 All the code here is written by Manuel Pégourié-Gonnard in 2016 and distributed under the terms of the WTFPL v2.

+This is a project for fun and self-education, as a consequence:
+- it has 100% test coverage
+- input/error handling is quite primitive

+In particular when writing grammars, as well as sentences to be parsed, tokens need to be separated by whitespace, eg "( id + id ) * id", not "(id + id) * id".
+I know it's annoying, but see above.